-Pence Wealth Management operates in Southern California with a relatively small team that includes 17 financial advisors.
-The firm had less than 10 clients in 2017 and, unlike many other financial advisor firms, it does not provide portfolio or investment management services.
+Pence Wealth Management operates in Southern California with a relatively small team of financial advisors.
+Unlike many other financial advisor firms, it does not provide portfolio or investment management services.
 Advisors will advise you on investing but the firm only offers financial planning services.
-Read on to learn more about the services that Pence Wealth Management offers and the fees it charges.

 Pence Wealth Management Background

 Pence Wealth Management was founded in 1980.
-The firm has grown to have three offices, all of which are located in Southern California, near Los Angeles.
+The firm has grown to have multiple offices in Southern California, near Los Angeles.
 Although the firm has been in business for nearly four decades, it continues to work with relatively few clients.
 It instead emphasizes really getting to know each client so that it can create a very clear and comprehensive plan for reaching the client’s financial goals.

 Pence Wealth Management accepts individual clients both with and without a high net worth.
 It also works with pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.

 There is no minimum account size necessary to work with Pence Wealth Management.

 Advisors at Pence Wealth Management do not offer investment or portfolio management, but they do provide a wide range of financial planning services:

 - Life insurance planning